dock108/mini-golf-break/DEVELOPMENT_GUIDE.md

 - `getHolePosition()`: Returns the position of the hole
 - `getHoleStartPosition()`: Returns the starting (tee) position
 - `createHole1()`: Sets up the single hole design

+### NineHoleCourse Class (`src/objects/NineHoleCourse.js`)

+Manages the structure and progression for a full 9-hole course:
+- Extends the `CoursesManager` for core course functionality.
+- Defines configurations for 9 distinct holes (positions, pars, hazards, etc.).
+- Uses `THREE.Group` containers to potentially organize geometry for each hole.
+- Handles loading and unloading of individual hole assets/geometry.
+- Manages transitions between holes.

+Key methods (potential/planned):
+- `constructor()`: Sets up the 9 hole configurations and group containers.
+- `initializeHole(holeIndex)`: Loads and sets up the specified hole.
+- `createHoleGeometry(holeIndex)`: (Placeholder) Creates the visual and physical geometry for a hole.
+- `loadNextHole()`: Manages the transition to the next hole in sequence.
+- `clearCurrentHole()`: Removes resources for the current hole.

 ### Ball Class (`src/objects/Ball.js`)